floidgilbert/jdx/README.md

 The jdx package converts R data structures to generic Java objects and vice versa.
 In particular, R vectors, n-dimensional arrays, factors, data frames, tables, environments, and lists are converted to Java objects.
 Java scalars and n-dimensional arrays are converted to R vectors and n-dimensional arrays.
 Java maps and collections are converted to R lists, data frames, vectors, or n-dimensional arrays depending on content.
 Several options are available for data conversion including various ordering schemes for arrays and data frames.

+For full documentation, see the vignette included with the R package.